KDE/digikam-doc/setup_application/camera_settings.rst

     :alt:
     :align: center

-    Dialog To Add A Camera Device Using Gphoto Drivers
+    Dialog to Add a Camera Device Using Gphoto Drivers

 To be able to use your digital camera with digiKam, connect the camera to your computer, switch the camera to the image display mode and turn it on.